craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Features.md

 (Skin & Veins) - Resist "weapon" damage (*bludgeoning, slashing, piercing*) for 48 hours

 ##### Potent Menagerie
-*Prerequisite:* Find Familiar or Proficiency in Animal Handling
+*Prerequisite:* Proficiency in Animal Handling
-> "For whatever reason, when you need them most, a "
+> "For whatever reason, you have access to a number of magical creatures who come to your aid when you call them."

+You may only ever have one Pet active at any given time.